Michael Mensah

-Michael Mensah (born July 5, 1981) is a Ghanaian football striker.
+Michael Mensah (born 5 July 1981) is a Ghanaian former professional footballer who played as a forward.

 Career

 Having played for Rakuunat in Finland, Mensah joined Swedish side Trelleborgs FF in 2006.
 In January 2009, after three years at Trelleborgs FF, he moved to Syrianska FC.

-Since December 2011, he joined Thanh Hóa F.C. in Vietnamese Super League under the name Andrew.
+In December 2011, he joined Thanh Hóa F.C. in Vietnamese Super League under the name Andrew.